 What season 4 also does well is give all the characters something to do.
 I really enjoyed the Tory and Sam rivalry and appreciated even more Tory’s difficult upbringing and family and how she manages to fight back.
 (I ended up rooting from Tory by the end of the season.)
 In this season, thanks to all the setting up of the story and strong performances, I was happy to see Kenny learn from Robby and get his comeuppance against his bullies, Eli/Hawk achievements in the All Valley Tournament (it was an amazing fight by the way and how he finds a new partner), Miguel take his stand and doing what he thinks he right, and seeing Aisha and Stingray make their appearances.

 With what happens at the end of season 4, I just wonder where things will go from here.
 For example, will we see Miguel in season 5, does Robby and his dad Daniel team up, what will happen between Terry Silver and John Kreese, and whether Tory and Sam will become friends one day.
 I think some characters will need to leave to give other characters a chance to shine so that they don’t overstay their welcome.
 In any event, I will be excited for season 5 when it comes around.

 Cobra Kai started as a YouTube Original and was exclusive to people who subscribed to YouTube’s premium service.
-Fortunately, the series, including seasons 1 and 2, moved to Netflix in August 2020.
-In 2021, Netflix is looking to air season 3, which was filmed in late 2019.
-I am looking forward to the next chapter, because unlike season 1, season 2 left on a huge cliffhanger.
+Fortunately, given that YouTube Original is now defunct and this was just an incredible series that the whole series, including seasons 1 and 2, is now on Netflix.